 Additionally, as many people learned from The Social Dilemma on Netflix, it’s not always the fault of the consumers.
 Specific ads and news articles are targeted towards people living in specific areas of the U.S. The ubiquity of cell phones, virtual assistants such as Amazon Echo or Google Home, and other electronic devices make things even worse.
 These smart devices actively listen to us and choose the content they want to feed us according to certain keywords that we speak out loud.
 Social media platforms pay attention to links that we click or subjects that we search and will send a deluge of ads and articles based on those perceived interests.

 So, despite the fact that the average person is fed a steady diet of subliminal messaging, we as consumers need to be smarter than our smart devices.

 We need to take responsibility for the information that we imbibe.
 It is more important now than ever in our history to make an effort to seek out information other than what is easy and readily available.
 Everyone connected to the internet is being brainwashed and must take action against these unethical practices.

-The story about the LA Times not announcing Grover Cleaveland’s presidency reminds me of a similar situation regarding a recent presidential election.
+The story about the LA Times not announcing Grover Cleveland’s presidency reminds me of our last presidential election.
 The fact that news outlets not only get to pick and choose what parts of the truth to tell, but skew those truths based on their own beliefs and prejudices is a major flaw in the democratic structure of our country.
 This means that we must find a way to beat the system; be above what we are told to believe.
 Awareness is the first step.
 The next is active participation – it just takes a little extra effort.
 Are you willing to be the change that our country needs?